 Legal basis for the processing of personal data

 Insofar as we obtain the consent of the data subject for the processing of personal data, Art.
 6 para.
 1 lit. a EU General Data Protection Regulation (GDPR) serves as the legal basis for the processing of personal data.

 In the processing of personal data required for the performance of a contract to which the data subject is a party, Art.
 6 para.
 1 lit. b GDPR serves as the legal basis.
 This also applies to processing operations that are necessary to carry out pre-contractual measures.

 Insofar as the processing of personal data is required to fulfil a legal obligation to which our company is subject, Art.
 6 para.
 1 lit. c GDPR serves as the legal basis.

 In the event that the processing is necessary for the performance of a task that is in the public interest or in the exercise of official authority that has been transferred to the person responsible, Article 6 Paragraph 1 lit. e GDPR serves as the legal basis.

 If processing is necessary to safeguard a legitimate interest of our company or a third party and if the interests, fundamental rights and freedoms of the data subject do not outweigh the first-mentioned interest, Art.
 6 para.
 1 lit. f GDPR serves as the legal basis for processing.

-This data protection declaration applies to all content on our pages openPetition.de and openPetition.eu.
-It does not include the websites linked on our site.
+This data protection declaration applies to all content on our pages openPetition.de , openPetition.eu and openPetition.org .
+It does not include the websites linked from our site.

 New technical developments and developments on the Internet make adjustments or additions to the openPetition data protection declaration necessary from time to time.
 You will be informed about the new features at this point.